nestedsoftware/react-slider-demo/README.md

 # react-slider-demo

 React implementation of a temperature slider based on a Vue demo created by Eder Diaz.
-See original codepend at https://codepen.io/ederdiaz/pen/NBPWZp .
+See original codepen at https://codepen.io/ederdiaz/pen/NBPWZp .
 This version adds support for touch devices.
 Codepen of this demo: https://codepen.io/nestedsoftware/pen/JBGMNL

 * Install: `npm install`
 * Run dev build: `$ npm run dev` should open browser window the demo running